Sustainable and resilient

 A territorial, systemic and multi-actor approach

-Our interdisciplinary expertise has been built up over the years, in contact with territories and the local actors.
+Our interdisciplinary expertise has been built up over the years, through contact with territories and field actors.

-Local authorities are responsible for the wellbeing of their inhabitants and must set up transversal and efficient frameworks to facilitate dialogue and the integration of civil society actors in the definition of a new local, sustainable and inclusive food strategy.
+Local authorities are responsible for the well-being of their inhabitants and must put in place cross-cutting and efficient frameworks to facilitate dialogue and the integration of civil society actors in the definition of a new local, sustainable and solidarity-based food strategy.

 PARTNERS